Gleyber Torres Preview, Player Props: Yankees vs. Red Sox

 Gleyber Torres At The Plate

+- Torres has 142 hits and an OBP of .339 to go with a slugging percentage of .462.
+All three of those stats are best among New York hitters this season.

-- Among the qualified hitters, he ranks 54th in batting average, while his on-base percentage ranks 47th and he is 48th in slugging.
+- Among qualifying batters, he ranks 52nd in batting average, while his on-base percentage ranks 46th and he is 51st in slugging.

+- In 70.5% of his 139 games this season, Torres has picked up at least one hit.
+He's also had 39 multi-hit games.

-- Torres has driven in a run in 42 games this season (30.2%), including 18 games with more than one RBI (12.9%).
-He has also driven home three or more of his team's runs in two contests.
+- Torres has had at least one RBI in 30.2% of his games this year (42 of 139), with two or more RBI 18 times (12.9%).
+He has also been responsible for three or more of his team's runs in two contests.

+- He has scored a run in 63 games this year, with multiple runs 15 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.